 Reflections on Nellie’s movement

-Sometimes there is discomfort in learning and we must recognise the importance of the struggle that teaches us in this time.
-In this case Nellie struggled through reaching for the ball with both her physical and intellectual self – she repeated this on a number of occasions as she had a strong desire to ‘get places’ – weather that was to reach for a ball, to reach out to a person or to find more comfort from an awkward position she found herself in – this all became great motivators for her body to use its memory of movement and develop more complexity – it is no surprise that she now pulls herself up on furniture and potentially starts to look for new physical opportunities……I wonder what these might include!
+Sometimes there is discomfort in learning and we must recognise the importance of this struggle and what it teaches the child in this time.
+In this case Nellie struggled through reaching for the ball with both her physical and intellectual self – she repeated this on a number of occasions as she had a strong desire to ‘get places’, whether that was to reach for a ball, to reach out to a person or to find more comfort from an awkward position she found herself in.
+These became great motivators for her body to use its memory of movement and develop more complexity – it is no surprise that she now pulls herself up on furniture and potentially starts to look for new physical opportunities……I wonder what these might include!